 How to Organize Your Tack Trunk

-If you’re an avid horse rider, you should a tack trunk.
+If you’re an avid horse rider, you should have a tack trunk.
 With the virtually endless gauntlet of riding gear out there, it’s easy for your trunk to become unorganized.
 However, tackling your tack trunk doesn’t have to be as difficult as it seems on the surface.
 Let’s take a look at a few tried and tested ways to stay organized.

 Empty out your trunk